 Homemade popsicles are easy to make, fun to eat, and so much better for you than commercial brands!
 You can save money and make your own all summer long.

 This post does include affiliate links.
 If you make a purchase through those links, I am paid a small amount in way of advertising fees.

 Across the bulk of my parenting years, popsicles have been relegated to the times when my kids have been sick or when I could pair a coupon with a great sale and get the things for practically free.
 Yeah, no ice cream truck for these kids.

 FishPapa is usually the good cop in our scenario, so he’s occasionally grabbed the fruit kind at the store.
 Unfortunately, the “fruit kind” are either really, really expensive or they aren’t really fruit.
 There’s still junk in them.

 For years I envied those Pinteresty popsicles that I saw, wondering if I should spend the money on the expensive molds.
-Gramma Ruthie even gave me one of those expensive molds years ago, and I gave it away because I couldn’t make it work for me.
+Gramma Ruthie even gave me one of these metal ice pop molds years ago, and I gave it away because I couldn’t make it work for me.
 Forget the fact that I had four kids seven and under and was lucky to get a shower, let alone make homemade ice pops.

 Last year when I started to get serious about reducing our sugar and still eating fun food, I bought a set of molds at Walmart.
 They looked like this: